nautechsystems/nautilus_trader/docs/concepts/strategies.md

 The heart of the NautilusTrader user experience is in writing and working with trading strategies.
-Defining a trading strategy is achieved by inheriting the `Strategy` class, and implementing the methods required by the strategy.
+Defining a trading strategy is achieved by inheriting the `Strategy` class, and implementing the methods required by the users trading strategy logic.

 Using the basic building blocks of data ingest, event handling, and order management (which we will discuss below), it's possible to implement any type of trading strategy including directional, momentum, re-balancing,